(DISCLOSURE: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.)

 Many manufacturers have come up with their way to hinge a crash pad.
 Some pads, like the Black Diamond Impact, have a straight hinge.
 The major downside of this type of hinge is that it creates an empty, uncushioned area of impact, especially on uneven ground.
 It is also possible that if you land on the hinge, the pad can fold upon you, just like a bear trap.
 I for one, have landed on the hinge on uneven terrain and sprained my ankle pretty bad.
 Unpleasant.

 Some pads, like the Metolius Session II, have an angled hinge.
-This is an attempt to eliminate the possibility of landing on an” empty” spot when landing on the hinge since it is less likely to fold up on you.
+This is an attempt to eliminate the possibility of landing on an” empty” spot when landing on the hinge since it is less likely to fold upon you.
 A nice and simple attempt to fix the problem.

-Pros of hinged pads are that they lay flat on the ground when opened and that they fold up nicely when stored.
+The pros of hinged pads are that they lay flat on the ground when opened and that they fold up nicely when stored.
 The downside of the hinge system is the lack of continuous padding, with possible empty spots to land on.

 The hybrid hinge has the best of both worlds.
 The Organic Full pad is a typical example of a hybrid hinge.
 This style of pad has a continuous piece of dense foam on the top part.
 Under the continuous foam layer is the thicker part of foam, with a hinge in the middle.
 If falling on the hinge of a hybrid style pad, you still have the dense closed-cell foam to protect you.
 Hybrid hinged pads still can buckle up on you when falling directly on the hinge, but not so badly as regular hinged pads.